mvcds/my-library/carreer/development/programming/security/threat-model/Attack Tree.md

 You draw a diagram representing a [[Tree]] for each [[Threat]].

 With the root node being the attacker's [[Goal]], and each possible way of achieving that goal, being a node which ramifies according to the action they can take.
-Then you start asking how to mitigate an arbitrary [[Node Leaf]].
+Then you start asking how to [[Mitigation Strategy|mitigate]] an arbitrary [[Node Leaf]].

 Guidelines:
 - Keep asking "[[Five whys|why]]"